 Cloudflare Zero Trust Tunnel

 As more businesses shift to remote work and cloud-based infrastructure, securing network connections and protecting sensitive data has become more important than ever.
-Cloudflare, has a tool called Cloudflare Zero Tunnel that provides a secure connection between your local machine and Cloudflare’s edge network.

-In this blog post, we’ll explore what Cloudflare Zero Tunnel is, its advantages, and how you can use it with Docker to expose services securely.
+In this blog post, we’ll explore what Cloudflare Zero Trust Tunnel is, its advantages, and how you can use it with Docker to expose services securely.

 What is Cloudflare Zero Tunnel?

 Cloudflare Zero Tunnel is a tool that creates a secure tunnel between your local machine and Cloudflare’s edge network, allowing you to securely access private resources on your network from anywhere.
-It uses Cloudflare’s global network of data centers to provide a secure and fast connection that bypasses the public internet.

 Zero Tunnel uses the QUIC protocol, which is designed to be faster and more secure than traditional TCP connections.
 It also encrypts all data using TLS 1.3, providing end-to-end encryption between your local machine and the server you’re connecting to.